Vivekanand-R/AI-Product-Framework/README.md

             A. Sold over 120 million devices to more than 29 million users in 100+ countries.
             B. Reported peak annual revenue of ~$2.16 billion in 2016; most recent figures show ~$1.31 billion in 2020.
-            C. **Acquired by Google** for $2.1 billion in 2021.
+            C. **Acquired by Google** for $2.1 billion in the year 2021.

-Fitbit didn’t just ride a trend—they created a new category: everyday wellness wearables.
+The company didn’t just ride a trend—they created a new category: everyday wellness wearables.
 Their PMF is defined by massive adoption, stickiness, and a validated commercial model.

 **2. Minimum Viable Product (MVP):** Mimimal Working Model

 The primary goal of an MVP is risk reduction.
 Built to rapidly/quickly test assumptions, validate market demand, and gather feedback with minimal resources.
 Basic, functional version of a product that allows teams to test critical hypotheses with real users — without overcommitting resources upfront.
 In short, an MVP helps us to learn fast, fail cheap, and iterate smarter.
-In short, MVP the simplest version that delivers core value and tests key assumptions with minimal effort.
+In short, MVP the simplest version that delivers core value and tests its key assumptions with the minimal effort on time.

             A. Risk Reduction: An MVP tests assumptions and validates market demand with minimal resources.
             B. Core Value First: It’s a basic, functional version that delivers essential features to real users.